-This is a systematic examination process of an existing road location, in which an independent and qualified team reviews onsite conditions and availabel historical evidence to identify existing or potential road safety problems and suggest measures to mitigate those problems.
-The road safety appraisal process results in a report describing potential safety concerns on-site and suggested remedial measures.
+This is a systematic examination process of an existing road location, in which an independent and qualified team reviews onsite conditions and available historical evidence to identify existing or potential safety problems and suggest measures to mitigate those problems.
+The appraisal process results in a report describing potential safety concerns on-site and suggested remedial measures.

 Road Safety Projects:

-N12 Wolmaranstaad Road Safety Appraisal: In 2016, SANRAL appointed Koleko to conduct a road safety audit on the N12 section 14 from Fels street to KM 61 in North West province.
+N12 Wolmaranstaad: In 2016, SANRAL appointed Koleko to conduct an audit on the N12 section 14 from Fels street to KM 61 in North West province.

-R555, R579 D1547 Road Safety Appraisal: In 2017 Koleko conducted a road safety appraisal on over 250 kms of class 2 roads in Limpopo.
+R555, R579 D1547: In 2017 Koleko conduct an appraisal on over 250 kms of class 2 roads in Limpopo.
 Extensive surveys were conducted to identify some of the potential risks due to geometric design, visibility, signage, etc. Vehicular counts, pedestrian and public transport counts were conducted at several intersections along the route.
 The safety hazards were categorized into high, medium and low risk.

-N12 Road Safety: Koleko was appointed to conduct a safety study on a 150 km stretch of the N12 in North West province.
+N12 Study: Koleko was appointed to conduct a safety study along 150 km stretch of the N12 in North West province.